What are electronic cigarettes?

 Manufacturers of e-cigarettes are increasingly making products which diverge from the usual appearance of cigarettes.

 However, in a Western Australian Supreme Court decision on 10 April 2014 e-cigarettes were found to resemble a tobacco product and the seller of these e-cigarettes was convicted of this offence.

 The Seller subsequently made application to the Supreme Court to appeal the decision.
 The matter was heard by the Court of Appeal of the Supreme Court of Western Australia on 23 November 2015 and the appeal was unanimously dismissed in a decision handed down on 10 March 2016.

 The Court decision highlights that products that resemble tobacco products, regardless of whether they contain nicotine or not, cannot be sold in WA and it is an offence under the Tobacco Products Control Act to sell these products.

 Electronic cigarettes, nicotine and quitting smoking

-The Poisons Act 1964 provides that nicotine in liquid form, as used in e-cigarettes, is classified as a Schedule 7 poison.
+The Medicines and Poisons Act 2014 provides that nicotine in liquid form, as used in e-cigarettes, is classified as a Schedule 7 poison.
 Schedule 7 poisons must meet labelling and packaging standards.
 They may only be sold by a retailer with a licence, and may only be purchased by persons with a valid permit.